deeeelin/Catsera/README.md

        ]
        }
        ```
-       * Then press Create Search Index
+       * Then select Create Search Index
        * This search index is for the dependency of the "findSimilarDocuments.js" pipeline, to enable vector search

 ## Run Project